-How does the Growth Tracker (Cash Target) fund change as I near retirement?Wed Nov 18 12:11:00 GMT 2015 Back to results
+How does the Growth Tracker (Cash Target) fund work?25 April 2018 Back to results

-The Growth Tracker (Cash Target) fund is a type of Retirement Target fund that’s designed for savers who don’t make active fund choices and know they’ll cash in their pension savings when they retire.
+The Growth Tracker (Cash Target) fund is designed for pension scheme members who intend to cash-in their pension savings when they retire.

 There are two main stages